Review | Long unsolved, a Harvard murder case gets a fresh look in ‘We Keep the Dead Close’

 Becky Cooper’s “We Keep the Dead Close” is an impressively granular investigation of this shocking and perplexing case.
+Admirably, Cooper tries to do two things — tell the story of Britton’s murder and seek justice for her.
+The latter includes detailed profiles of suspects, countless requests made under the Freedom of Information Act and copious interviews.
+But the investigation’s details are frequently overshadowed by Cooper’s troubled relationship to the case: She wants to extract a story from the past that both makes logical sense and points, as the clues do, to knowledge of ancient life.
+This leads her down various rabbit holes, guessing at narratives that may not fit with the truth of the case and questioning her own assumptions as she does so.

 Cooper spends much of “We Keep the Dead Close” with three primary suspects.
 There’s Karl Lamberg-Karlovsky, a professor of archeology whose ego far outsizes his scholarly abilities.
-He is joined by Lee Parsons and Richard Gramly, fellow archeologists.
+He is joined by Lee Parsons and Richard Gramly, fellow archeologists with tendencies toward moodiness.
 We travel to digs in Iran and Labrador, Canada, watch the burning of ceremonial candles, and listen to Lamberg-Karlovsky describe the joys and pitfalls of Alpine skiing.
 The blame shifts among the three as Cooper scrupulously digs up evidence for each, not unlike an archaeologist plumbing the earth for relics of the past.

-Admirably, Cooper tries to do two things — tell the story of Britton’s murder and seek justice for her.
-The latter includes detailed profiles of suspects, countless requests made under the Freedom of Information Act and copious interviews.
-But the investigation’s details are frequently overshadowed by Cooper’s troubled relationship to the case: She wants to extract a story from the past that both makes logical sense and points, as the clues do, to knowledge of ancient life.
-This leads her down various rabbit holes, guessing at narratives that may not fit with the truth of the case and questioning her own assumptions as she does so.

 Cooper should be lauded for her investigative abilities — there is no question that she has earned her spot among the ranks of detectives and reporters who have spent decades obsessed with the Britton case.
 Nevertheless, she is adamant that her book is not a work of true crime.
 She writes of amateur sleuths drawn to unsolved murders by their lurid details: “The culture of true-crime fandom felt like it flattened crime into entertainment, using other people’s fear and trauma to deal with a sense of bodily vulnerability.”
 As a genre, true crime trucks in the violation of White womanhood and the heroism of the police, two concepts that ring especially hollow given the considerable (and frequently uninvestigated) violence perpetrated against women of color, much of it by police themselves.